GoPlausible/.github/profile/README.md

 AlgoPOAP features :

-- Geo constraint option (Geofencing using location + area radius ).
+- Geo constraint option (Geofencing using connecting ISP country and allow and ban lists ).

 - Authorization Signature constraint option (Author must sign the release before AlgoPOAP issuance for claimed Attendees).

-- Shared Secret constraint option (Attendee must scan a QRCode during calling the AlgoPOAP Item ASC with it in order to claim successfully).
+- Shared Secret constraint option (Claimer must scan a QRCode during calling the AlgoPOAP Item ASC with it in order to claim successfully).

 - Dynamic NFTs per AlgoPOAP item (AlgoPOAP is 100% token-less and NFTs are generated and owned by AlgoPOAP item contract and that belongs to AlgoPOAP item's author).